divblox/divblox.github.io/linux-deployment.md

 # Restart machine with flashdrive inserted

 To boot with Linux Ubuntu, you need to restart your chosen computer with the flash drive inserted.
-Your computer may automaticlly boot up from the drive, but if not, you need to press `F1`, `F2`, `ESC`, `F8` or `F10` as your PC is starting (depending on system).
+Your computer may automatically boot up from the drive, but if not, you need to press `F1`, `F2`, `ESC`, `F8` or `F10` as your PC is starting (depending on system).
 Below are screenshots of the Ubuntu installation process.

 <!-- tabs:start -->